Support revolutionary research for work health and safety in the Australian construction industry.

 Helen started her post-doctoral career working on-site in large scale civil engineering infrastructure projects (including the Hong Kong International Airport).
 Since moving to Australia, Helen has worked with clients in the mining, telecommunications and construction sectors to develop, implement and evaluate initiatives to improve workers’ safety, health and wellbeing.
 Helen’s research has been funded by a wide variety of private and public sector organisations, industry associations and trade unions.
 In 2009 Helen was an inaugural recipient of a prestigious Australian Research Council Future Fellowship and her recent book, titled ‘Work Health and Wellbeing in the Construction Industry,’ was published by Routledge in 2023.
 Since 2018, Helen has been academic lead and member of the Culture in Construction Taskforce, comprising the Australian Constructors Association and the Governments of New South Wales and Victoria.
 The Taskforce was established to address three key issues affecting the productivity of the Australian construction industry: gender diversity; health and wellbeing; and time for life.

-In addition to his work with SHINe, Daniel manages the Employer of Choice Program at the School of Property, Construction, and Project Management.
-By bridging the gap between academia and industry, he helps ensure that educational and research activities remain relevant to the current state of the industry.
+Beyond his role at SHINe, Daniel oversees the Employer of Choice Program at the School of Property, Construction, and Project Management, ensuring that both educational and research activities remain aligned with the evolving needs of the industry.

 Rita holds a PhD in Construction Management from the University of Hong Kong, where her thesis won the Grand Prize in Outstanding Dissertation/Thesis Awards for Postgraduate Students by The Hong Kong Institution of Surveyors (HKIS).
 Prior to pursuing her academic career, Rita worked as an Assistant Engineer for China Overseas Holding Limited in Hong Kong (SAR).
 Since joining RMIT, Rita has actively engaged with industry in undertaking research that has practical implications.
 Her work has explored various aspects of work health and safety in construction, including the effect of organisational culture and leadership on work health and safety, the development of an integrated supply chain approach to WHS and consideration of ways to improve health and safety for young workers.
 Rita is currently leading a project, funded by SafeWork NSW, into the management of work health and safety in subcontracting arrangements.
 Rita is also an Editorial Board Member for the Scimago Q1 Journal of Management in Engineering by American Society of Civil Engineers (ASCE).